Variable Types

 Strings are enclosed in double or single quotes and can be escaped with a backslash (\).

-If a variable is defined without a type, it will be a general variable.
 General variables act as a number, string, and a Boolean simultaneously, and can be used to avoid type restrictions.
 Each item in a list is automatically a general variable.

 Scopes